EthanPierce723/ethanpierce.github.io/_posts/2023-05-24-Playstation-Showcase-Highlights.markdown

 <br>
 The Sony execs rewatched that [legendary Uncharted 4 demo](https://youtu.be/zL46dpNEPPA) and one of them went, "What if we did that, but with Spider-Man?"

-And then, quite miraculously, another exec said, "What if we did that with two Spider-Men?"
+And then, quite miraculously, another exec said, "What if we did that with <em style="font-family: system-ui">two</em> Spider-Men?"

 Insomniacs extended gameplay showcase not only confirmed that the quality of the original has been maintained in both style and substance but also justifies the 2 in the title.